bawilc01/hello-world/README.md

 first repository
 Name is Brittney

-Married to my awesome husband Scott

-Have two adorbs kids named Tess and Alex.
+Married with two kids.

-I really want to be a super excellent python programmer and data scientist.
+I really want to be a super excellent QA Automation Engineer and eventually, a developer.

 This sounds like a wheel of fortune contestant intro.